gknob/epfl-workshop-2013/README.md

 4. Sling contains a sample called [Slingbucks](https://github.com/apache/sling/tree/trunk/samples/slingbucks), simple coffee-ordering app
    Install the sample following the README instructions and start playing with it
 5. Code your extension/improvement and deliver it from your own GitHub repository or similar public location.
+6. Submit a pull request for this page so that we can add the URL of your work below under "participant's repositories".

 # Potential workshop activities